MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 If a user or resource account has a phone number set in Active Directory on-premises and synched into Microsoft 365, you can't use Set-CsPhoneNumberAssignment to set the phone number.
 You will have to clear the phone number from the on-premises Active Directory and let that change sync into Microsoft 365 first.

-The previous command for assigning phone numbers to users Set-CsUser has the parameter HostedVoiceMail.
+The previous command for assigning phone numbers to users Set-CsUser had the parameter HostedVoiceMail.
 Setting HostedVoiceMail for Microsoft Teams users is no longer necessary and that is why the parameter is not avaiable on Set-CsPhoneNumberAssignment.

 ## RELATED LINKS